 I’m so honored to be the winner for kolaj magazines cut paste repeate contest!
 Check out my painting which was selected at http://kolajmagazine.com/content/news/kolaj-opens-online-shop.

-As of lately I've gotten slightly sidetracked with my current art project for my gallery submission.
-While scrolling through some of my past artworks I came across a painting I threw away. although I really loved this work of art it gotten destroyed by Galkyd varnish I added over it.
-It turned yellow and I figured I just let the past go, as a result I threw it away.
+As of lately, I've gotten slightly sidetracked with my current art project for my gallery submission.
+While scrolling through some of my past artworks I came across a painting I threw away. although I loved this work of art it gotten destroyed by Galkyd varnish I added over it.
+It turned yellow and I figured I just let the past go, as a result, I threw it away.
 Out with the old and in with a new piece in homage to it.
-As a young artist I tend to shy away from controversy due to social media scrutiny.
-With this work of art I'm only concerned with creating what I feel and how I want to create.
-"What they don't want you to know" shown below depicts a vintage couple depicted behind doors, what is not seen in conservative societies.
+As a young artist, I tend to shy away from controversy due to social media scrutiny.
+With this work of art, I'm only concerned with creating what I feel and how I want to create.
+"What they don't want you to know" shown below depicts a vintage couple depicted behind doors, which is not seen in conservative societies.
 What happens after the kiss, behind closed doors, without the curtain closing is what I wanted to show.
 Although I still have more work to contribute to this composition I wanted it to be seen.

-If you're new to my blog welcome in, I'll fill you in on current project.
-For the past four days I began working on a new painting for a gallery submission.
+For the past four days, I began working on a new painting for a gallery submission.
 The show I'm submitting for has a theme based upon caricatures.
-For this show I didn't have a pre conceived concept not even a twinkle of an idea.
-Most of my concepts materialize either before bed or while I'm sleeping .
+For this show, I didn't have a pre-conceived concept not even a twinkle of an idea.
+Most of my concepts materialize either before bed or while I'm sleeping.
 Luckily this method didn't fail me for this show.
-In my family everyone has nicknames especially the children.
-My brothers children even have adorable characterized style nicknames.
-Buddha, Betty Boop , and Baby Dumplings became the central icons in my cartoon composition.
+In my family, everyone has nicknames especially the children.
+My brother's children even have adorable characterized-style nicknames.
+Buddha, Betty Boop, and Baby Dumplings became the central icons in my cartoon composition.
 I strive to show the loving relationship of brother and sisterly love or damnation.
 Remember to check back daily for work in progress photos.

 Brittany lives and works in Houston, Texas where she was born and raised.
 Growing up with a car artist father, and an educator mother she was taught to follow her dreams and accomplish her goals.
 Her experience in the art world has taught her to incorporate what she loves and what she knows to create innovative works of art.